spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ## Wrap-Up

 In this tutorial, you learned how to deploy a VMware PCG using Palette CLI.
 Then, you used the PCG to support the deployment of a Palette cluster with a sample Kubernetes application to your VMware vSphere environment.
 Next, you accessed the Hello Universe application landing page through the exposed service URL.

-A PCG is a powerful component that enables Palette to communicate with private clouds or data center environments that impose restrictions on external connections.
-With a PCG, you can deploy Palette clusters in environments such as VMware vSphere, while also providing lifecycle support and monitoring for your clusters.
+A PCG is a powerful component that enables Palette to communicate with private clouds or data center environments residing in restricted networks that don't allow inbound connections from the outside.
+The PCG acts as an endpoint for Palette, and continuously polls Palette for instructions.
+With a PCG, you can deploy Palette clusters and support their lifecycle in environments like VMware vSphere without the need to configure complex firewall rules or expose public endpoints.

 We encourage you to check out the reference resources below to learn more about PCGs.